libretro/docs/docs/library/beetle_sgx.md

 ## Directories

-The Beetle SGX core's library name is 'Mednafen SuperGrafx'
+The Beetle SuperGrafx core's library name is 'Mednafen SuperGrafx'

-The Beetle SGX core saves/loads to/from these directories.
+The Beetle SuperGrafx core saves/loads to/from these directories.

 **Frontend's Save directory**